 Texarkana College's absentee policy allows instructors to withdraw a student from a course due to excessive absences.
 If a student leaves and returns during class or leaves the class before the class is over, he/she may be considered absent.
+In this course, a student who does not return after break has 1⁄2 an absence.
 Three tardies constitute one absence.
 It is the student's responsibility to check the syllabus for each instructor's tardy policy.